 The adaptability and engagement capabilities of digital signage make it an essential tool for businesses.
 Touch screen kiosks, point-of-sale displays, digital signs and 4K displays are all appealing but none offer the impact of a successful video wall.

 Video walls usually serve as the artistic centerpiece of the space in which they are located.
 They draw in viewers to communicate a powerful message about the brand, product or service.

-This can be observed in airports where video walls are commonly found.
+This can be observed in airports where successful video walls are commonly found.
 With constantly updating flight information, travelers are able to confirm times, locations and view up-to-the-minute changes.

 Video walls are also widely implemented in malls and retail locations.
 While a single display does have visual impact and encourages customer engagement, a video wall does it on a much grander scale, while still maintaining the visual integrity of the picture, video or message.
 The impact on customers is powerful.

 To enjoy these benefits, integrators and end users need a thorough plan to execute a successful video wall project.
 The plan needs to consider multiple components and parties including location, uses, users, components, and ease of use.